 image

-Of The Oak invites viewers to see the oak tree not just as a static form, but as a living network—a vital part of a vast web of life.
-While the work celebrates the intelligence and beauty of nature, we also recognise the contradictions in using energy-intensive technologies to create and deliver that message.
-It's a tension we hold consciously.
+Of the Oak invites viewers to see the oak tree not just as a static form, but as a living network – a vital node in a vast web of life.
+Yet while the work celebrates the intelligence and beauty of nature, we also recognise the inherent contradictions in using energy-intensive technologies to create and deliver that message.
+It's a tension we hold consciously: to speak of ecological urgency while acknowledging our own environmental footprint.

-We believe that opening up conversations about ecological interdependence, loss, and resilience is essential—and that immersive experiences, when done with care, can help catalyse those conversations.
-Over the course of the exhibition, we expect more than half a million visitors will encounter Of The Oak.
-If even a fraction leave seeing trees—and the living world they uphold—with new eyes, then the work begins to carry its own kind of value.
-For Of The Oak, we will continue this approach by signposting audiences to our own research and the work of others, encouraging direct support for positive action in the natural world.
+We believe that opening up conversations about ecological interdependence, loss, and resilience is essential – and that immersive experiences, when done with care, can help catalyse those conversations.
+Over the course of the exhibition, more than half a million visitors will encounter Of the Oak.
+If even a fraction leave seeing trees – and the living world they uphold – with new eyes, then the energy spent begins to carry its own kind of value.

 This work is not the final word, but part of a longer dialogue.
 As artists working at the intersection of ecology and technology, we are committed to continuing to evolve our practice—to reduce our impact, increase transparency, and explore new ways of telling stories that honour the world we depend on.